This post may contain affiliate links. Please see my disclosure policy for details.

 If you want to follow in the footsteps of Wordsworth you can visit Dove Cottage on the outskirts in Town End or see some marvellous views from the Allan Bank.
 Click here for more information.

-You must visit the world famous Grasmere Gingerbread shop.
-The gingerbread was created by Sarah Nelson in 1854 and is still a favourite for locals and tourists today.
+You must visit the world-famous Grasmere Gingerbread shop.
+This special gingerbread recipe was created by Sarah Nelson in 1854 and is still a favourite for locals and tourists today.